 Q. Where should I place my garage heater?

-You can place portable electric garage heaters anywhere you want.
+Unlike gas heaters, you can place portable electric garage heaters anywhere you want.
 If they aren’t giving you the heat and results you want, just move them.
 Fixed or mounted electric garage heaters that have a forced-air or ceramic-heating function should be installed in the coldest corner of the garage with the air directed toward the center of the room.

 Fixed or mounted electric garage heaters that use infrared or radiant heating need to be positioned at least 24 inches from the walls of the garage to ensure that they do not cause a fire.
-Measure and mark out this safety zone, then select an area within the zone that is close to your usual workspace so you can benefit the most from the heater when it is installed.
+Measure and mark out this safety zone, then select an area within the zone that is close to your usual work space so you can benefit the most from the heater when it is installed.

 Q. How many watts do I need to heat my garage?

 The type of heater, the layout of your garage, the contents of your garage, and the ambient temperature are all factors that can make this a difficult measurement to pinpoint, but a basic rule to follow is approximately 10 watts for every square foot of space that you want to heat.